orchest/orchest/docs/source/development/contributer_guides.rst

 Contributor License Agreement
 -----------------------------

-Our CLA is almost an exact copy of the Apache CLA (apart from the names), which the cla-assistant will automatically prompt you to sign upon a pull request.
+Our CLA is an exact copy of the Apache CLA (apart from the names), which the cla-assistant will automatically prompt you to sign upon a pull request.
 Signing is done electronically.

 The CLA ensures that Orchest has clear ownership specification for all contributions, which in